 NuFace

-The attachments are a double-edged sword for me.
+The main difference is the modular design with multiple attachments that can be switched out.
+The Nuface Trinity attachments themselves are a double-edged sword for me.
 You need the attachments to do the same job as the ZIIP in my opinion.
 However, red light therapy, which you know I love if you read my article here, is an upgrade the ZIIP simply can’t compete with while keeping the simplicity of design.
-That said, I haven’t tried the red light therapy attachment because I have so many others that are frankly better.
-However, if you don’t want a separate red light therapy device, you may be drawn to this system in the Ziip vs. Nuface battle.

 The reason why I think the attachments are still in both the plus and the negative column is there is no end to attachments they can come up with, making it so one tool may, in fact, do it all…someday.
+While the other attachments, such as their effective lip and eye attachment, are effective, I didn’t find the results locked in as much as when I used nanocurrent with the ZIIP Halo.

 The downside is you don’t want to do red light therapy with anything on your skin, other than perhaps green tea (plain ole tea is prob best), so your microcurrent routine will be longer if you want the benefits of those skin food ingredients.